We’re happy to announce that Relay is moving forward with a brick-and-mortar school building and hybrid model (May 4).

 -

-Benefit from smaller, structured, and supportive learning environments tailored to their individual needs
+Benefit from smaller, structured, and supportive learning environments tailored to individual needs

 -